crush-157/CloudTestDrive/README.md

 + Deploying a Node.js script onto the Application Container Cloud via the GUI
 + Setting up a Springboot project using the Developer Cloud Services and deploying this to Application Container Cloud.

-These 4 exercises have been taylored to fit in the "Cloud Test Drive" format, if you are interested to do more extensive exercises, please feel free to visit [Page name](http://github.com)
+These 4 exercises have been specifically taylored to fit in the "Cloud Test Drive" format, if you are interested to do more extensive exercises, please feel free to visit the [Cloud Native DevOps Workshop](https://github.com/oracle/cloud-native-devops-workshop) project on GitHub.

 ### Prerequisites ###